luisbocanegra/kde-material-you-colors/README.md

 # NOTE:
 # This WILL OVERWRITE any set colors and reload KWin
 #sierra_breeze_buttons_color = True

+# Dynamically update Konsole color scheme by switching profiles
+# The name of your Konsole profile (except TempMyou as its reserved for this to work)
+# you can get a list of your profiles with the command konsole --list-profiles
+# Default is commented (disabled)
+# NOTE:
+# This will edit your profile, from ~/.local/share/konsole/
+# and make a temp named TempMyou.profile to switch between them to update color schemes
+# It is recommended to backup that folder before enabling this
+#konsole_profile = Profile 1
 ```

 And run `kde-material-you-colors` with no arguments from terminal to test it.